UUDigitalHumanitieslab/coloringbook/Readme.md

 # Coloring Book

-A web-based coloring book survey application by Digital Humanities Lab, Utrecht University
+A web-based coloring book survey application by Research Software Lab, Centre for Digital Humanities Lab, Utrecht University

 ## Why does it exist?